mongodb/docs-realm/source/includes/realm-database-internals.rst

-Realm Database uses a completely unique database engine, file format, and design.
+Realm uses a completely unique database engine, file format, and design.
 This section describes some of the high-level details of those choices.
-This section applies to both the device-local version of Realm Database as well as the networked Device Sync version.
+This section applies to both the device-local version of Realm as well as the networked Device Sync version.
 Differences between the local database and the synchronized database are explained in the Atlas Device Sync section.

 Native Database Engine
 ~~~~~~~~~~~~~~~~~~~~~~

-Realm Database is an entire database written from
+Realm is an entire database written from
 scratch in C++, instead of building on top of an underlying database
 engine like SQLite.
-Realm Database's underlying storage layer uses
+Realm's underlying storage layer uses
 :wikipedia:`B+ trees <B%2B_tree>` to organize objects.
 As a result,
-Realm Database controls optimizations from the storage level all
+Realm controls optimizations from the storage level all
 the way up to the access level.

-Realm Database stores data in **realms**: collections of
+Realm stores data in **realms**: collections of
 heterogeneous realm objects.
 You can think of each realm as a
 database.
 Each object in a realm is equivalent to a row
 in a SQL database table or a MongoDB document.
 Unlike SQL, realms do
 not separate different object types into individual tables.

-Realm Database stores objects as groups of property values.
+Realm stores objects as groups of property values.
 We call
 this column-based storage.
 This means that queries or writes for
 individual objects can be slower than row-based storage equivalents when
 unindexed, but querying a single field across multiple objects or
 fetching multiple objects can be much faster due to spatial locality and
 in-CPU vector operations.

-Realm Database uses a :wikipedia:`zero-copy <Zero-copy>` design to
+Realm uses a :wikipedia:`zero-copy <Zero-copy>` design to
 make queries faster than an ORM, and often faster than raw SQLite.

 Realm Files
 ~~~~~~~~~~~

-Realm Database persists data in files saved on device storage.
+Realm persists data in files saved on device storage.
 The database uses several kinds of file:

 - **realm files**, suffixed with "realm", e.g. :file:`default.realm`: